cptvitamin/signup/README.md

 ```

-To listen to the event, one can add a very simple event listener in the document that uses the login component (replace  with the actual version of the webcomponents.js script):
+To listen to the event, one can add a very simple event listener in the document that uses the login component (replace with the actual version of the webcomponents.js script, e.g. 0.5.2):

 ```
 <html>
 <head>
-	<script src="//cdnjs.cloudflare.com/ajax/libs/polymer/<version>/webcomponents.min.js"></script>
+	<script src="//cdnjs.cloudflare.com/ajax/libs/webcomponentsjs/<version>/webcomponents.min.js"></script>
 	<link rel="import" href="login.html">
 </head>
 <body>